Naruno/Naruno/docs/getting-started/tests/unit_tests.md

 ---

 # Unit Tests
-Tests are a great way to verify that your installation is working as expected.
+Unit tests are a great way to verify that your installation is working as expected.
 In this section, we will run the Unit Tests.

 ## Prerequisites
 Before you begin, make sure you have the following: